GSA/os3_taxonomy_constructor/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+1: add a py file called config.py
+2: get a walmart api key and add it config.py

 ### Prerequisites

 This project uses Python 3.6